zacharyfann/Multimodal-Live-Expression-Classifier/README.md

 Used the 4th subset for a balanced 10k validation set and the 5th as a 20k example test set ensuring no data leakage.

-From project logs:

-Cache1 validation: Expr F1 per class (e.g., Sad: 0.7002, Surprise: 0.2267).
-Cache2: Improved balance (e.g., Happy: 0.5880, Disgust: 0.5312).
-Cache3: Varied performance (e.g., Sad: 0.7327, Surprise: 0.3522).

-Architecture and Development Insights
+# Architecture and Development Insights
 Early experiments focused on an AU-specific model with feature branching (splitting face into eyes, mouth, nose for specialized learning), but it underperformed.
 Testing on random samples showed poor AU score alignment with ground-truth faces, leading to a pivot.
 Revelation and Pivot: Researched multi-modal modeling and ensembles.
 With three annotation types, adopted MTL to train on all simultaneously, boosting patterns (e.g., AUs like AU1/AU2 with Surprise; VA like (-0.64, 0.60) for Fear).
-Initially planned 5-model ensemble (bagging on subsets), but trained 3 models from scratch after overfitting issues with prior checkpoints (e.g., 64 epochs favoring "Other").
+Initially planned 5-model ensemble (bagging on subsets), but trained 3 models from scratch after overfitting issues with prior checkpoints (e.g., 64 epochs favoring "Sad").
 Model Architecture:

 Base: Transfer learning with EfficientNetV2S (ImageNet weights, unfroze 250 layers).